shayaan010/hackathon-prep/README.md

 ## About The Project

-> **No fabrication.
-Must trace to public sources.**
+**Lex Harvester** is a research workbench for personal injury attorneys.
+It helps lawyers surface relevant statutes, pull comparable verdicts, and spot gaps in their research — with every result traceable back to a verified public source.

-> Every extraction schema requires a `source_quote` field.
-Hallucinated quotes are silently dropped.
+In law, getting something wrong has real consequences.
+That principle drove every design decision: if a source couldn't be verified, the answer wasn't used.
+Every extraction schema requires a `source_quote` field, and hallucinated quotes are silently dropped before they ever reach the UI.

-This scaffold gives your team a running start on hackathon day — statute ingestion, structured LLM extraction, semantic search, a FastAPI backend, and a React UI, all wired together and ready to extend.

 ### What's Here